terawatt-energies/solar-materials-content/content/en/brochure.md

 # Solar Savings, Brighter Futures

-**Discover how you can cut your electric bill by 20 % or more—at zero upfront cost!**
+**Discover how you can cut your electric bill by 20 % or more with ZERO upfront cost!**

 ---